FernandaPeron/youtube-clone-vite/README.md

 > run `npm start` for development server
 >
 > `npm run build` bundles for production
+>
+> `npm run preview` boots up a local server with the files provided in `/dist`, to check if build was successful

 This is an example of the YouTube clone project bundled and served with vite.